The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 August 2025 Rachel Block,

-The passage of HR1/OBBB, the 2025 budget reconciliation law, is expected to lead to the loss of coverage for 16 million Americans and lower revenue… More
+The passage of HR1/OBBB, the 2025 budget reconciliation law, is expected to lead to the loss of coverage for 16 million Americans, lower revenue for health systems, and add administrative burden to states.
+There are a few ways that states can try to minimize these harms.
+More

 August 2025 Annie Cloke, Janée Tyus,